Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 **File:** `src/enter_leave_alternative_encoding_strategies.h`

 **Problem Statement:**
-ENTER and LEAVE instructions may encode with bad characters in their immediate values.
+ENTER and LEAVE instructions may encode with bad bytes in their immediate values.
 While rare in shellcode (<5% usage), they appear in compiler-generated payloads.

 **Target Patterns:**
 ```asm